Xinyu Jiangxi, China Travel Guide

 Staff may not understand complex allergen requests.
 Ingredient lists are not often available in English.

-For strict dietary requirements, consider bringing your own food or depending on packaged options.
+For strict dietary requirements, you might want to bring your own food or depending on packaged options.

 Readily available English-language classes or food tours especially for Xinyu are not common.
 Local travel agencies might arrange private experiences.

-Opportunities for farm visits and food producers exist in surrounding rural areas or tea plantations.
+Opportunities for visiting farms and food producers exist in the nearby rural areas or tea estates.

 Local food festivals may occur during specific traditional holidays, but information is mainly in Chinese and highly localized.